tldr-pages/tldr/pages/common/tectonic.md

 `tectonic -X init`

-- Create a tectonic project in the specified directory:
+- Initialize a tectonic project in the specified directory:

 `tectonic -X new {{project_name}}`

-- Build the existing project in the current directory:
+- Build the project in the current directory:

 `tectonic -X build`